-Solana UX in 2025: Why Adoption Depends on Better DeFi Interfaces
+Solana's UX Gap in 2026: Why Adoption Hinges on Simpler DeFi

-TL;DR. Solana's 2025 was a breakout year: TVL up 9x, millions of new users, real-world assets from JPMorgan and Galaxy Digital.
-The remaining adoption gap is UX, not infrastructure.
-For staking - the largest on-chain action SOL holders take - closing the gap means simple, non-custodial flows that match what people expect from traditional finance.
+TL;DR. Solana's 2025 was a breakout: TVL up 9x, millions of new users, real-world assets from JPMorgan and Galaxy Digital.
+Heading into 2026, the remaining adoption gap is UX, not infrastructure.
+For staking - the largest on-chain action SOL holders take - closing it means simple, non-custodial flows that match what people expect from traditional finance.

 Solana had a breakout 2025.
 TVL jumped 9x.
 Millions of users showed up.
 Big institutions started issuing real-world assets on-chain.
-The ecosystem matured fast.
+The ecosystem matured fast - and none of that momentum has slowed in 2026.

-But there's still one thing blocking mainstream adoption: user experience.
+But one thing still gates mainstream adoption: user experience.

 As more people try DeFi, the gap between Solana's technical performance and the simplicity users expect becomes obvious.
-This gap hits hardest with retail users and active traders who want on-chain yields without wading through fragmented tools.
+It hits hardest with retail users and active traders who want on-chain yield without wading through fragmented tools.

-Solana went from niche experiment to one of the strongest ecosystems in Web3.
-The data tells the story:
+Solana went from niche experiment to one of the strongest ecosystems in Web3, and the foundation it laid is what 2026 is building on.
+The data told the story:

 High on-chain activity: Millions of daily active addresses.
 Tens of millions of transactions.
 Engagement grew 3x year-over-year (DefiLlama).